LAXIMA.

 Composer is what people mean when they talk about "agentic coding."
 You're not writing code anymore.
 You're reviewing it.

-Step 5: Advanced Setup with .cursorrules
+Step 5: Advanced Setup with Project Rules (.cursor/rules)

 You are an expert TypeScript and React developer working on a production codebase.